 Before we go to the final verdict, we've created a quick summary of this article for you, so you can easily remember it:

 - It is possible to create additional Shopify stores, but you must sign up for one of Shopify's pricing plans for each store you make.

-- The best way to start an additional Shopify store is to sign up for Shopify's free 3-day trial + pay $1/month for the first 3 months.
+- The best way to start an additional Shopify store is to sign up for Shopify's free 3-day trial + 1 month for $1.

 - If you want to duplicate your Shopify store in another language or currency, you can use Shopify Markets.